penne-0505/prompt_playground/prompt_bricks/assumptions.md

 ---

 Before providing an answer, briefly consider and analyze the "objective paraphrase," "implicit assumptions," "constraints," and "uncertainties (in order of impact on the conclusion)."
 Concisely explain these matters to the user.
 Only if the uncertainties significantly affect the conclusion, ask the minimum number of clarifying questions.
 Otherwise, state the assumptions and provide a provisional solution.

+---

+Before providing the answer, briefly consider and analyze the following: "Objective of the paraphrase," "Implicit assumptions," "Inferred underlying needs," "Constraints," and "Uncertainties (in order of impact on the conclusion)."
+Briefly explain these points to the user.
+Only if the uncertainties significantly affect the conclusion, ask the minimum number of clarifying questions.
+Otherwise, state the assumptions and provide a tentative solution.